Zocom-LIA/bootcamp-hacker-heroes/backend/README.md

 Items are added one by one, so the first setup will be a bit menial, but in the future if the kitchen want to add more recipes they'll be adding them one by one from their own feature.
 In SK replace wontons for dip if adding a dip, for example dips#bearnaise

 SendOrder:
-The concept is that each order is made by an user whom have their own userId, and then stored under the users collection with order#timestamp
+The concept is that each order is made by an user whom have their own userId, and then stored under the users collection with order#timestamp, guests have random uuid.

 missing features right now are combining price in the backend, will have the userId generated in the backend since no login feature and timestamp made in backwnd as well.
+The eta needs to be based on the other orders.
+Basetime 5 minutes, every order above makes 1 more minute.

+orderNr är för enkel upphämtning för gäster.

 json example